-Capital Assets - The City of Cayce's investments in capital assets for its governmental and business-type activities as of June 30, 2022, amounts to \$159,660,492 (net accumulated depreciation).
+Capital assets - The City of Cayce's investments in capital assets for its governmental and business-type activities as of June 30, 2023, amounts to \$100,124,884 (net accumulated depreciation).
 This investment in capital assets includes land, buildings, improvements, machinery, and equipment.
 Major capital asset events in the current year included the following:

-- In order for the City of Cayce to meet the needs of its citizens and continue to provide high quality services, the City purchased a new sanitation truck at \$250,000. - The City has multiple water and sewer capital projects in progress, which accounts for an increase in non-departmental expenses. - The City issued the Series 2021 Bond in August 2021 through the South Carolina Water Quality Revolving Fund Authority in an amount not to exceed \$4,086,660.
-The purpose of the bond is to fund upgrades and improvements to the City's septage receiving station.
+- In order for the City of Cayce to meet the needs of its citizens and continue to provide high quality services, the City purchased a replacement sanitation truck at \$250,000. - The City has multiple water and sewer capital projects in progress, which accounts for an increase in non-departmental expenses. - The City is issued a General Fund Installment Purchase in September 2022 in an amount not to exceed \$488,000.
+The purpose of the lease-purchase was to fund the purchase of eight Police Department vehicles, one Fire Department vehicle, and seven mobile radios.

-Long-term Debt - At the end of the current fiscal year, the City of Cayce had total bonded debt outstanding of \$60,156,318, consisting of tax increment financing (TIF) bonds totaling \$6,765,254, Revenue bonds totaling \$28,285,830 and State Revolving Fund (SRF) loans totaling \$24,420,012.
-The City also had installment purchase notes totaling \$685,222 for Governmental Activities at June 30, 2022.
+Long-Term Debt - At the end of the current fiscal year, the City of Cayce had total bonded debt outstanding of \$58,331,830, consisting of tax increment financing (TIF) bonds totaling \$6,408,670, Revenue bonds totaling \$25,447,767 and State Revolving Fund (SRF) loans totaling \$25,506,495.
+The City also had installment purchase notes totaling \$968,898 for Governmental Activities at June 30, 2023.